PLEASE LABEL ALL CLOTHES, SHOES, SUNGLASSES, HATS, PFD’S… EVERYTHING!

 PJYC is not responsible for loss or damage to the personal property of its sailors.

-US Coast Guard Approved PERSONAL FLOATATION DEVICES (PFDS) are required to be worn by all Port Jefferson Yacht Club sailors and instructors at all times on the docks and while on the water.
+US Coast Guard Approved PERSONAL FLOTATION DEVICES (PFDs) are required to be worn by all Port Jefferson Yacht Club sailors and instructors at all times on the docks and while on the water.
+A properly fitted US Coast Guard Approved Type III PFD is suggested and approved for all students by New York State.
+In addition, we recommend that a whistle be attached to the PFD.
+The sailing school will provide life jackets for those who don’t have a personal one.

 Sailors are required to wear sunscreen.
 Please apply sunscreen to your child prior to his/her lesson, and send in their personal sunscreen, labeled with their name, for re-application throughout the day.
 Sunscreen should be reapplied before and after every time on the water.